lwyer-star/Process-Journal-Task-2/weeks/week12.md

 I also noted a circular ESP32 wearable board that could better match the curve of the harness in a future version:

-I also noted a circular ESP32 wearable board that could better match the curve of the harness in a future version:

 <figure>
   <img src="/Process-Journal-Task-2/assets/images/week12_alt_esp32_wearable.jpg"
        alt="Duinotech ESP32 wearable development board considered for future iteration">